-This certificate is offered through SoE with the degree being offered through the School of Science and Computer Engineering (SCE).
+This certificate is offered through the School of Education (SoE) with the degree being offered through the School of Science and Computer Engineering (SCE).
 Please refer to SCE's portion of the catalog for additional information regarding their degrees.

 See the University Undergraduate Degree Requirements section of the catalog for a listing of the SCE Core courses.